DoodleScheduling/flux-build/README.md

 * Tests if a folder recursively can be kustomized
 * Templates all HelmReleases from the configured source
 * Supports HelmRelease in-line values, ConfigMaps and postRender patches
+* Made to work without accessing any kubernetes clusters

 The built manifests can be used for further tests like kubeconform tests, kyverno checks and other tooling or just to inspect locally how manifests will look like after installing the HelmRelease.
 Basically the flux way for `helm template`.